-'Best and worst' train stations named
+'Best and worst' railway stations named

-Britain's 'best and worst' train stations named
+Britain's 'best and worst' railway stations named

 Glasgow Queen Street has been named Britain's most unpopular railway station in a survey of passengers.